IndySockets/IndyTLS-OpenSSL/README.md

-# IndyTLS-OpenSSL
+# Indy TLS for OpenSSL
-Indy TLS package using OpenSSL
+This project implements TLS and Hash functionalities for Indy using OpenSSL as the backend library.